emidizy/monobank/README.md

 # Mono Bank API
 A transactional API designed as a task to demonstrate my skill-set in NodeJs.
-Note: This API was only designed based on predefined requirements and only has access to mock data.
+Note: This API was only designed based on predefined requirements and can be interacted with using mock data.
 To run app locally,
 a.
 Open up the project on your IDE
 b.
-Run application via console using 'npm start' command This API is hosted on heroku and accessible via https://mymonobankapi.herokuapp.com/api
+Run application via console using 'npm start' command.

+This API is hosted on heroku and accessible via https://mymonobankapi.herokuapp.com/api

 To Run this app locally;